 Temporary mooring facilities are used between Bare Sand Island and its surrounding reef, and serves both to protect the reef from the impact of anchoring, and reduces fuel usage and emissions associated with anchoring;

 In 2009 Sea Darwin guides initiated a ritual of rubbish collection during the first beach walk of every tour.
 Each tour rubbish was weighed and bought back to Darwin for disposal.
 From April 2010, annual marine debri collections are conducted prior to the nesting season, with all rubbish bought back to Darwin for collation and proper disposal.
 Results from this collection are available on through the Australian Marine Debri database at Tangaroa Blue.

-On all tours, all verified sightings of marine mammals are recorded and forwarded using the Department of Land Resource Management Coastal Dolphin and Marine Megafauna Identification sheets.
-Identification information is available on vessels through interpretation sheets.
+On all tours, all verified sightings of marine mammals are recorded using the Department of Land Resource Management Coastal Dolphin and Marine Megafauna Identification sheets.

-On all tours, information is recorded in regard to location and identification of nesting turtles and forwarded to the Austurtle Research Project.
+On all tours (apart from those conducted when Austurtle are on the island), information is recorded in regard to location and identification of nesting turtles and forwarded to the Austurtle Research Project.